Rdwayaz/mdockingrelated/README.md

-Finds the bounding box of a molecule (PDB/PDBQT)
+Finds the bounding box volume of a molecule (PDB/PDBQT)